LinuxForHealth/docs/source/routes/fhir-to-text.rst

 Calling the Route
 =================
 This route need not be invoked by another.
-Simply enable the route, configure your desired nlp service and FHIR resources will be consumed from Kafka, unstructured data within will be extracted and sent to the direct:nlp route to be analyzed.
+Simply enable the route, configure your desired nlp service and FHIR resources will be consumed from Kafka, then unstructured data within will be extracted and sent to the direct:nlp route to be analyzed.